 By now we were feasting on some delicious Japanese fish and soup, and we gave Terumasa some gifts to take back to Japan.
 He really enjoyed the roll of the new George Washington brass dollars that he was given.

 We all exchanged phone numbers and emails and we all hugged.
 It was clear to all that change was coming soon, and that this wonderful warrior would soon be gone.
-By 9:30, we all departed, and on the following Saturday morning, Terumasa flew away to Japan.
+By 9:30 p.m., we all departed, and on the following Saturday morning, Terumasa flew away to Japan.
 We fondly remember this modern Samurai who was not afraid to ask the only questions that matter.